What Are the Pros and Cons of Surgical Treatment for Endometriosis?

 While the advent of laparoscopic endometriosis treatment minimized scarring and shortened recovery time, such intervention is still a surgical procedure that can shock your system.
 Laparoscopic procedures involve filling the abdominal cavity with air and creating multiple small incisions in the abdomen and navel.
 These incisions typically heal in a few weeks, but they sometimes leave painful scar tissue that can take months to heal.

-Unfortunately, uterine tissues can grow back as quickly as your next menstrual cycle, but that doesn't mean more surgery is imminent.
+Unfortunately, these tissues can grow back as quickly as your next menstrual cycle, but that doesn't mean more surgery is imminent.
 Hormonal medications usually follow laparoscopy to shrink any remaining endometriosis and prevent new growth.
 Often, laparoscopy is repeated if further treatment is needed.
 A hysterectomy is the final treatment for endometriosis, but it is avoided when possible.
 Understanding the pros and cons of any surgical treatment is essential to making the best decision.

-Surgical treatment pros
+Endometriosis surgical treatment pros

 It’s important to remember that while surgery is a treatment for endometriosis, it is not the only one.
 In the past, surgical intervention was customary, but now it is considered a last resort or for severe cases when other complications arise, such as those that prevent healthy reproductive or digestion functions.